yuhengr/tp/docs/team/hongyijie06.md

       Users can also check if they have attempted the topic.
     - **Justification:** This feature allows users to get more targeted practice to those topics they are weaker in so that users can enjoy a more efficient study session.
-    -  **Highlights:** There are many layers of classes that needed to be used in the design and implementation of this feature so it was easy to get confused with using the different classes and remember which methods belonged to which class.
+    -  **Highlights:** Good organisation skills are needed to manage the many layers of classes that needed to be used in the design and implementation of this feature to prevent confusion.
-       Applying concepts taught in the module like drawing class diagrams reduced the confusion while using the different classes.
+       Applying concepts taught in the module like drawing class diagrams reduced the confusion.
 - **V2.0: Added a timed mode**
     - **What it does:** Allows the user to set a time limit for the question set they want to attempt.
     - **Justification:** This feature allows users to work on their speed in answering the questions to gauge their familiarity with the concepts.